mongodb-labs/cubes/README.md

 ## Installation

+We are going to use this package directly in the (new) [mongo shell](https://www.mongodb.com/docs/mongodb-shell/).
+You will need a mongod server running locally.
+Here we assume the standard port 27017.

 Install the npm module in the local folder from where you will start the `mongosh` shell:

 ```
 npm install mdb-cubes
 ```

-You will need a mongod server running locally.
-Here we assume the standard port 27017.
-Launch the (new) [mongo shell](https://www.mongodb.com/docs/mongodb-shell/) with:
+Launch the mongo shell with:

 ```
 mongosh